Alishan Itinerary: How to Simplify This Part of Your Trip

 That’s me riding a scooter above Shizhuo

-This still gives you enough time to explore Alishan and catch one of the last buses to Chiayi.
-You can put your luggage in one of the luggage storage lockers at the back of the 7-Eleven at Alishan Bus Station while you explore.
+This still gives you enough time to explore Alishan and catch one of the last buses from Alishan to Chiayi.
+You can put your luggage in one of the luggage storage lockers inside Alishan Bus Station (or Alishan Train Station if those are unavailable) while you explore.

 A green Taiwan tourist shuttle bus parked at a station, shot looking at front of the bus, with a line of people preparing to board to the left, and driver in a yellow shirt helping people put luggage under the bus